Nolan Arenado: 2022

 On April 27, 2022, Arenado was ejected for inciting a bench-clearing brawl against the New York Mets after yelling at Yoan López for throwing near his head, assuming the throw was retaliation for the Cardinals having hit three Mets batters the night before.
 Arenado received a two-game suspension for the incident, but the suspension was reduced to one game after an appeal.
 He was named April Player of the Month for the National League after having batted .375 with five home runs, 17 RBIs, 12 extra-base hits and a league-leading 1.125 OPS.
 He was the first Cardinals third baseman to win the award since Ken Reitz in May of 1977.

-Arenado struggled mightily in May, batting a .196 average during the month.
+Arenado struggled mightily in May, batting .196 during the month.
 He was able to turn it around in the following months of June and July, batting .309 with 10 home runs and 28 runs batted in.

 On July 1, 2022, Arenado hit for his second career cycle in a 5–3 loss to the Philadelphia Phillies at Citizens Bank Park.
 He hit an RBI triple in the first inning, a two-run homer in the third inning, doubled in the sixth, and in the ninth, singled on a hard-hit grounder that caromed off third baseman Matt Vierling's glove.
 It was the 17th cycle in Cardinals history.
 The following game, Arenado hit the first of four consecutive home runs on July 2, 2022, the 11th such occurrence in major league history.
 Teammates Nolan Gorman, Juan Yepez and Dylan Carlson each followed suit off starter Kyle Gibson with two outs in the first inning.
 It was the first time that the Cardinals had accomplished the feat, and the first time that it occurred in the first inning.
 Arenado later won the game for St. Louis in the ninth inning with his second home run of the game, 7–6, which was also the 5,000th at bat of his career.
 Arenado was selected to represent the Cardinals at the All-Star Game in Los Angeles.